These actions are team related and should be completed prior to the program start dates as well as during the campaign.

-Use Local and/or Businesses Owned by People from Equity Deserving Groups to Cater Corporate Events (500 points)
+Use Local and/or Businesses Owned by People from Equity Deserving Groups to Cater Corporate Events (500 points per event)

 Do you know who in your area is a sustainable restaurant/caterer?
 Do you know who pays their staff a living wage or is woman-owned, minority-owned or indigenous-owned?
 Find a local eatery that falls into any of these categories and order a team lunch from there.
 And don’t forget to celebrate them on social media.